verhas/jamal/README.md

 You can use Jamal as a maven plugin, it is also embedded into the Java::Geci code generator or you can use it as an embeddable macro engine in your Java application.

-In this readme we first discuss how the macros look like and how will Jamal convert its input to the output, and then we discuss the API that lets you embed the macro processing into your application.
+In this readme, we first discuss how the macros look like and how will Jamal convert its input to the output, and then we discuss the API that lets you embed the macro processing into your application.